XIMDEX/xcms/INSTALLATION.md

     ```
     sudo rm -rf .data
     ```
-5. Play with Ximdex CMS at http://ximdex using user Ximdex with the choosen password.
+5. Use Ximdex CMS at http://ximdex with the user Ximdex and the choosen password.

 To **stop the services**, run
 ```